randi-c-dubs/reflection_chatbot/README.md

 ## Responding as the chatbot

 Functions for having the chatbot respond to the user are found in _chatbot/ActionProvider.js_.
 Create a new function to respond to what the user says and show any applicable widgets.
 The utility functions `say` and `sayAndShowWidget` are wrappers for posting messages and widgets to the chatbot interface.
-You can update the chatbot's [context or state](https://www.chatbot.com/help/stories/what-is-context/) using the `updateBotContext` function.
+You can update the chatbot's [context or state](https://www.chatbot.com/help/stories/what-is-context/) using the `updateContext` function.

 ```
 exampleHandler = async (message) => {